grgomrton/CarND-LaneLines-P1/README.md

 - Clone this repository

 ### Executing the pipeline

-- Switch to _carnd-term1_ environment and start Jupyter
+- Switch to _carnd-term1_ environment and start Jupyter:
   `$ source activate carnd-term1`
   `$ cd ~/CarND-LaneLines-P1`
   `$ jupyter notebook`

-- In the opening browser choose P1.ipynb and click on Kernel/Restart & Run all
+- Navigate to `http://localhost:8888/`, open the _P1_ notebook and click on `Kernel / Restart & Run all`
-- The pipeline should execute on the test images, the input videos and the challenge video
+- The pipeline should execute on the test images, the input videos and on the challenge video

----
+--
-Made for the Self-Driving Car NanoDegree at Udacity
+Made for the Self-Driving Car NanoDegree Program at Udacity

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)